 The AESO committed to thoroughly reviewing all submissions and posting all feedback received on a no names basis.
 Please click here to review the submissions.

-Updated key provisions of the RESA will be posted on March 31, and a full form RESA will be provided at the RFQ stage in late April 2017.
+Updated key provisions of the RESA are available here, and a full form RESA will be provided when the RFQ stage opens on April 28, 2017.

 Further details on eligibility requirements posted